• My UNC Charlotte

 Current Projects

-Growing out of the research on the tea trade, the other two projects respectively examine tea consumption in the post-Revolutionary United States and the law of credit instruments in late imperial and Republican China.
+My current projects explore tea consumption in the post-Revolutionary United States, Chinese tea corporations from the late nineteenth century to the present, the trade and consumption of Chinese Nankeen, and the law of credit instruments in late imperial and Republican China.

 Selected Publications